Subscribe to Radio Times

 Yet, the Plus is positioned as the flagship model.
 A larger, more powerful tablet said to be worthy of replacing a laptop, and one that warrants adding almost £200 to the starting price.

 In our Samsung Galaxy Tab S7 Plus review, we take a look at how well the tablet handles everything from streaming to playing games, remote working and letting our toddler get their hands on it.
 We give its S Pen stylus a test run, and we look at whether this tablet could actually replace your laptop or PC.
-You can also take a look at our Samsung Galaxy Tab S7 review, and for another Samsung device that comes with the S Pen, there’s our Samsung Galaxy Note 20 Ultra review.
+You can also take a look at our Samsung Galaxy Tab S7 review, and for another Samsung device that comes with the S Pen, there's our Samsung Galaxy Note 20 Ultra review.
+To compare this device with other tablets, check out our best budget tablet, best tablet and best tablet for kids guides.

 There's no denying the Galaxy Tab S7 is a hugely capable and impressive device and performs fantastically well as both a large-screen tablet and an alternate to a computer.
 We loved the AMOLED display and the hugely powerful flagship Snapdragon processor.
 But with these high specs come high prices, and they're likely to deter lots of casual users.
 However, for those who are willing to pay for such high-powered tech, the Galaxy Tab S7 is exceptional.